 A: I started this blog in 2007 on a whim.
 I gave the title no thought, and probably would pick a different one if I could go back.
 Before I started blogging, I was writing about the strange experiences I was having and emailing them to members of my family almost daily.
 Then I heard about blogging (I'm always about 10 years behind on all things) and it seemed like a more practical way to share stories and archive them than through the hotmail account I had created when I was 16.
 So one Saturday morning I up and created this blog and it has largely remained what it was in the very beginning: an exaggerated account of my daily life.
 The good, the bad, and the Queen of Colors.
 Only, hopefully, now the spelling and grammar is a little better.

 A: I moved to Palau for a job.
 I'm an attorney and after clerking for a judge in Salt Lake City, I was offered a job with the Supreme Court of Palau as counsel for the court.
-I will be in Palau for one year (until next September).
-I work with two other American attorneys in the same position.
-Mainly I help the court research and write decisions.
-I also help provide advice for the court's efficient functioning and I am responsible for recruiting for next year's court counsel positions, which will be filled when the 3 of us leave in September.
+I was in Palau for one year.
+I worked with two other American attorneys in the same position.
+Mainly I helped the court research and write decisions.
+I also helped provide advice for the court's efficient functioning and I was responsible for recruiting for the next year's court counsel positions.

 Q: How are you able to travel so much?